Eschatologue/CM_wiki/docs/character-creation/feat/index.md

 **Prerequisite.** You must meet any prerequisite specified in a Feat to take that Feat, unless a special feature allows you to take the Feat without the prerequisite.
 If a prerequisite is a Class or a Class Group, you must have at least 1 level in an eligible Class to qualify for the Feat.

 **Repeatable.** If a Feat is repeatable, you can take it more than once.
 If it isn't repeatable, you can take the Feat only once.
+Every feat has its own condition to be repeated.